danilocgsilva/push-env/README.md

 ## Installing

 The package is based on node.
-Currently, you may not, or do not want to have node installed locally.
+Maybe do not want or do not have node installed locally.
 In this case, you can check the `template` folder, which have a basic receipt to startup the push-env.

 ## How to use